Kodeden/continued-curriculum/ts/ts-intro.md

 Really, you can make up your own names, but what's important is that we have `"build"` (or whatever) to compile our TS all the while watching it.
 And, we have `"start"` to keep watching and 🏃🏾‍♂️ the compiled JS code 🤓.

 [This video](https://somup.com/c0XFoQgtuF) shows how it should work now.

+## ESLint 🚨 and Prettier 🎨

+There's just a bit more work to add in our ESLint and Prettier tooling, and we cover that in [this video](https://somup.com/c0XFbXgtw1).

+## Conclusion

+Note that we didn't use Vite at all.
+That's because that is a tool for the browser, and not Node.
+In fact, we are not using any additional bundlers here.
+Just TS, Node, and some tooling.
+We will get to Vite and the browser soon enough, but for now, we are just focusing on TS and Node.

+Generally, TS is for the benefit of developers and helps us catch some mistakes without having to run and crash the code.

+Our code is compiled to JS with `tsc`.
+We can use `tsc --watch` to watch our code and recompile it whenever we make a change.
+We can also use `node --watch dist/index.js` to watch our compiled JS code and run it whenever it changes.